Derby: Derby urban area

-The Derby Built-up Area (BUA) or Derby Urban Area is an area including Derby and adjoining built-up districts of Derbyshire, including Borrowash and Duffield.
+The Derby Built-up Area (BUA) or Derby Urban Area is an area including Derby and adjoining built-up districts of Derbyshire,.
 The Office for National Statistics defines an urban area as one which is built upon, with nearby areas linked if within 200 metres.
 It had a total population of 270,468 at the time of the 2011 census.
 An increase of over 10% since the 2001 census recorded population of 236,738; comprising population increases since 2001 along with new minor residential areas, and larger sub-divisions.
 The Derby built-up area is considered to be most of the city, as well as outlying villages within the districts of Amber Valley and Erewash which adjoin the city.
-This overall area is, by ONS' figures, the 29th largest in the UK.

 Because methods of measuring linked areas were redefined for the 2011 census, Breadsall, Duffield and Little Eaton were included.
-However, Quarndon is not considered to be a component as it is marginally too distant.
-It extends south to small adjoining estates in the South Derbyshire district, at Boulton Moor/Thulston Fields, Stenson Fields, and the Mickleover Country Park residential development (The Pastures) within Burnaston parish.
-The urban area is bounded to the east by a narrow gap between Borrowash and Draycott (to the west of the Breaston urban area sub-division of the Nottingham BUA).
-It is also close to other nearby urban areas to the north.
+However, Quarndon was not considered at the time to be a component as it was marginally too distant.
+It extended south to small adjoining estates in the South Derbyshire district, at Boulton Moor/Thulston Fields, Stenson Fields, and the Mickleover Country Park residential development (The Pastures) within Burnaston parish.
+The urban area was bounded to the east by a narrow gap between Borrowash and Draycott (to the west of the Breaston urban area sub-division of the Nottingham BUA).
+It was also close to other nearby urban areas to the north.
+The conurbation methodology was changed for the 2021 census to only amalgamate built up areas linked by a direct road connection, this resulted in a number of the 2011 areas being dropped but Quarndon being added and an overall increase in population.